rollerworks/search-docs/searching_in_practice.rst

 | 100      | female     | 2013-05-04   | f               | f         |
 +----------+------------+--------------+-----------------+-----------+

-Or we can use a different approach by *excluding* male from the gender list.
+Or we can use a different approach by *excluding* "male" from the gender list.

 .. code-block:: php

-    gender: !man;
+    gender: !male;

 Which will give the same result.